Gold Price Calculator India

 Investment Gold vs Jewellery

 If your goal is wealth-building rather than wearing it, jewellery is one of the worst forms of gold investment.
 The 10-25% making charges and 2-10% wastage are sunk costs - they vanish the moment you walk out of the shop, since resale value is based only on the gold weight, not what you paid for craftsmanship.
-Add 3% + 5% GST and you are typically 15-30% underwater on day one.
+Add 3% GST on top and you are typically 15-30% underwater on day one.

 For investment, consider the alternatives.
 We compared physical gold, Sovereign Gold Bonds (SGB) and gold ETFs in detail in this guide on what Rs 1 lakh in each looks like after 5 years.
 Short version: SGBs pay 2.5% additional annual interest and are GST-exempt at purchase.
 Note: under Union Budget 2026 (effective 1 April 2026), the capital-gains tax exemption at maturity now applies only to original subscribers who hold the bond continuously to redemption.
 Secondary-market SGB buyers pay 12.5% LTCG (over 12 months) or slab-rate STCG.

-Sources & Daily Rate Verification
+Sources & References

 Frequently Asked Questions